iamtheyammer/treeSharp/README.md

 - The real tree actually shows real stuff from your computer
 - Much smaller (ours is about 4MB the original is 4KB)
-- While scammers can type into treeSharp, each character they type makes the lines 25ms slower each.
+- While scammers can type into treeSharp, each character they type makes the lines 25ms slower.
-- Once 20 characters are typed into treeSharp, it will stop and either
-  - Normal: just stop
-  - treeSharp Reverse: prints out what the scammer typed in tree, in reverse, in a fake tree prompt.
+- Once 200 characters are typed into treeSharp, it will stop and print out what the scammer typed in tree, in reverse, in a fake tree prompt.
 See screenshots for examples.